-When you become a client of Melrose & Porteous, we will collect, store and use the personal information that you provide to us in your instructions and during the course of our solicitor / client relationship.
+When you become a client of Melrose & Porteous Limited, we will collect, store and use the personal information that you provide to us in your instructions and during the course of our solicitor / client relationship.
 We may ask you for additional personal information during the course of our client / solicitor relationship, which shall be collected, stored and used in accordance with this privacy notice.

 We also collect, store and use the following personal information relating to you when you become our client from third parties, for example Estate Agents, accountants, financial advisors, other Solicitors, insurance companies, banks, lenders, search information providers, credit reference agencies and fee assessors from other people you know including family members and people you are financially linked to.
 This also includes organisations and individuals who are our clients in circumstances where you are a party to or otherwise involved in a matter on which we are instructed, for example as a witness, beneficiary, guarantor, buyer, seller, debtor, defender, pursuer, employee or employer.
 This will include salaries, pensions, dividends and other earnings, data used to make assessments of your ability to meet existing or potential financial obligations, information about money individuals owe or could owe and an individual’s assets.